-However, I can't see that Mr S required flexibility in retirement in the way the adviser suggested.
-In any event, flexibility was poorly defined by Pensionhelp.
+I also can't see that Mr P required flexibility in retirement in the way the adviser suggested.
+In any event, flexibility was poorly defined by Beacon.
 I therefore think this was no more than a 'stock' objective used to help justify the recommendation to transfer out to a personal plan.
-For example, I've seen nothing that showed Mr S required changing how his retirement benefits ought to be paid.
+For example, I've seen nothing that showed Mr P required changing how his retirement benefits ought to be paid.
+I don't think this could have been predicted whilst still so far away from retirement age.
 He already had a new and more flexible DC pension with his existing job as a consequence of the old BSPS scheme being closed to new contributions.
-This DC pension was being significantly contributed towards by both Mr S and his employer - 6% and 10% respectively.
-It had already reached around £5,000 in value and still had up to 25 years left to run (20 years if he did eventually retire early).
-So, this secondary pension would have afforded Mr S any flexibility he might have needed in the years ahead.
+This DC pension was being significantly contributed towards by both Mr P and his employer - 6% and 10% respectively and still had up to 27 years left to run (19 years if he did eventually retire very early).
+So, this secondary pension would have afforded Mr P any flexibility he might have needed in the years ahead.

-This means I've seen nothing explaining why Mr S wouldn't want to continue membership of a DB scheme and to use that scheme in exactly the way it was originally intended.
-Indeed, I think that by retirement, whenever it eventually came, Mr S could have been in a very agreeable position.
+This means I've seen nothing explaining why Mr P wouldn't want to continue membership of a DB scheme and to use that scheme in exactly the way it was originally intended.
+Indeed, I think that by retirement, whenever it eventually came, Mr P could have been in a very agreeable position.
 On one hand he'd have an existing deferred DB scheme of considerable value.
 This would contain all the guarantees and benefits that such schemes normally bring which tend to include a promise to pay a known pension for life.
 Significant indexation guarantees also existed within BSPS2 and the scheme was still underpinned by the PPF.
-On the other hand, he'd have also built up a substantial DC scheme over a long period of time - up to 25 years.
-So, if Mr S ever found he needed so-called flexibility, then he'd be able to use the latter, rather than transferring away from the former.
+On the other hand, he'd have also built up a substantial DC scheme over a long period of time - up to 27 years.
+So, if Mr P ever found he needed so-called flexibility, then he'd be able to use the latter, rather than transferring away from the former.